guidofioravanti/risultati_modello_inla/README.md

 *Line 11: It would be stronger to mention the result of the study here.
 Fine or coarse?
 Can be used as a motivation why the focus on PM10 in stead of PM2.5.*

-**Michela: secondo me dice di riportare nel nostro paper, i principali risultati di Samoli che possono diventare una motivazione per il fatto che noi abbiamo usato PM10.
-Nel nostro paper potremmo scrivere "... particulate matter in ten Mediterranean metropolitan areas.
-In particular, for a 10-$\mu g/m^3$ increase in PM${2.5}$ concentrations on the day of the death and the previous one (lag 0-1), a 0.55%, 0.57% and 0.72% increase was estimated in all-cause, cardiovascular and respiratory mortality, respectively.
-PM${10}$ was positevely associated with all-cause mortality at lag 0-1 and to cardiovascular and respiratory mortality for longer periods of cumulative exposure (lag 0-5)."**

-**Nella risposta al revisore potremmo scrivere: "We have reported in the paper the main results from Samoli et al. (2013).
-However, our decision to analyse PM10 data instead of PM2.5 is motivated by the fact that in Italy we have more stations collecting data for PM10."
-Se questa è la motivazione per cui abbiamo scelto PM10.
-Eventualmente si potrebbe mettere il numero di stazioni che misurano PM2.5.**
+**"As suggested, we have reported in the paper the main results from Samoli et al. (2013).
+However, our decision to analyse PM10 data instead of PM2.5 is motivated by the fact that in Italy we have more stations collecting data for PM10."**

 *Line 46: I don't understand the term "frequentist".
 Could you explain what is meant by it?*